wiseman-umanah/YTubeDownloader/README.md

 pytube Library: Special thanks to the developers of the pytube library for providing a powerful and easy-to-use Python library for interacting with YouTube.

+GUI Library: I also appreciate the developers of the smooth GUI package to facilitate the development of this project.

 GitHub: Our code repository is hosted on GitHub.
 Thanks to GitHub for providing an excellent platform for version control.

-Open Source Community: We appreciate the entire open-source community for sharing knowledge, code, and inspiration.
+Open Source Community: I appreciate the entire open-source community for sharing knowledge, code, and inspiration.
 Together, we make great things happen.

 THANK YOU FOR USING MY APP 😊